WDI-SEA/apartment-database/readme.md

 Write down the following sql statements that are required to solve the following tasks.

-1. Show all the tables.
-* Show all the data in the owners table.
+1. Show all the data in the owners table.
 * Show the names of all owners.
 * Show the ages of all of the owners in ascending order.
 * Show the name of an owner whose name is Donald.